Highest Paying In-Demand Government Jobs

 While most air traffic controllers are hired by the Federal Aviation Administration, they can also find employment with the Department of the Air Force’s Air Force Materiel Command, Air National Guard Units, and the Air Education and Training Command.
 Tasked with ensuring the safe and expeditious passage of air traffic, they must have a strong command of radar and communications equipment as they oversee takeoffs and landings, prescribe routes, communicate weather and air stability data to pilots, keep aircraft properly separated, and control traffic on the ground.

-Job Requirements: A candidate must have either three years of progressively responsible work experience, a bachelor’s degree, a combination of post secondary education and work experience totaling three years, or obtain a degree through a Federal Aviation Administration (FAA)-approved Air Traffic Collegiate Training Initiative (AT-CTI) program.
+Job Requirements: A candidate must have either three years of progressively more responsible work experience, a bachelor’s degree, a combination of post-secondary education and work experience totaling three years, or obtain a degree through a Federal Aviation Administration (FAA)-approved Air Traffic Collegiate Training Initiative (AT-CTI) program.

 Economists perform both qualitative and quantitative analyses of economic and production data in order to evaluate economic conditions and trends, track market performance and anomalies, and develop regulatory strategies and policies.
 Well-versed in the use of SAS and other statistical software to manipulate complex data sets, they must also be able to effectively communicate their findings to various project stakeholders in order to formulate viable action plans, forecast the impact of proposed initiatives, and control project costs and risk exposure.

 Job Requirements: Educational requirements typically include a bachelor's degree with significant coursework in economics, mathematics, and statistics.
-Many candidates have a master’s or doctoral degree in a related discipline.
+Many candidates for the higher level economist positions have a master’s or doctoral degree in a related discipline.

 There are well over 150 active job openings for trained nurses interested in working for the Department of Veterans Affairs.
-Nurses skillfully triage new patients, assessing patient health problems, initiating nursing care plans, and maintaining medical records.
+Nurses skillfully triage new patients, assess patient health problems, initiate nursing care plans, and maintain medical records.
 They also provide patient education on wellness practices, disease prevention, and health maintenance.

 Job Requirements: Educational requirements typically include possession of a diploma, associate degree, bachelor's degree, or master's degree from an accredited professional nursing education program, as well as passing the nursing licensing exam.